mobify/mobifyjs/www/v2/examples/index.md

 This example uses the [Image Resizer API](/mobifyjs/v2/docs/image-resizer/) in Mobify.js to resize picture elements to the width of the browser.

-The problem with the `picture` element is that using it to specify the same image at different widths can be extremely tedious.
+The problem with the `span data-picture` element is that using it to specify the same image at different widths can be extremely tedious.
 Nobody wants to generate 4 versions of every image at all of the possible resolutions, and constantly update those versions in the markup.
-Scaling image widths can be automated. (although the `picture` element is the best solution for art direction).
+Scaling image widths can be automated. (although the `span data-picture` element is the best solution for art direction).

-To solve this problem, Mobify.js allows for alternate `picture` markup that allows you to specify widths as attributes on `source` elements, instead of specifying a different image for each breakpoint.
+To solve this problem, Mobify.js allows for alternate `span data-picture` markup that allows you to specify widths as attributes on `source` elements, instead of specifying a different image for each breakpoint.